 Occasionally, the URL may need editing if it is too long, but this is usually the job of a webmaster.

-Within the content, or body text, you should use the keyword once, but no more than two times.
-It should be rich in semantic words though.
-During editing, look for more related words that can be added, and remove any overused or duplicated words.
+It should be rich in semantic words, though.
+During editing, look for more related terms that can be added, and remove any overused or duplicated words.

 Paragraph headings need to be added to break up the text.
-They also have high SEO value, so they should use the H3 tag.
+They also have high SEO value, so they should use the H2 and H3 tags.

 While the title of the article will be visible on a website, the SEO title is what you see when you do a Google search.
-It can be the same, but it is better practice to have slightly different SEO and main titles to increase searchability.
+It is also often used in social shares.

 It means that you would use two of the example titles I noted above, and importantly, both must include the article keywords.

 Like the SEO title, the SEO description is not visible in the article.